 Why do we use terms like "self-identifying women," "women-identifying" or "non binary?"

 We use the term "self-identifying woman" because we believe that the term "woman" encompasses many definitions—most of which are personal.
-We will not question if you are "woman" enough to attend.
-We will not question if you are "boss" enough to attend.
+We will not question if you are "woman" or "boss" enough.
 You are welcome here.

 Have a space you'd like us to use for an event?
 Want your art featured or sold at a meet (music, writing, illustrations, paintings, etc.)?
 Want to vend at a meet?
 Want to contribute to the blog or have your work featured on the blog?
 Do you have job opportunities or events you'd like to share with the babes Sponsorship/press inquiries?
 Any other questions?
 Ideas?